 Assemble a list of IRXS sources with a high confidence of ten sigma in five channels (3.6, 4.5, 5.8, 8 and 24 µm) from the new SEIP catalog.
-Collect photometric data on approximately one million sources imaged in five bands and with SNR>10.
+Collect photometric data on 1078293 sources imaged in five bands and with SNR>10.

-Generate color-color diagrams of [5.8-8.0] versus [3.6-4.5] for these sources.
+Generate color-color diagrams for these sources.

 Use the color-color diagrams to identify the significant sources of infrared excess.